 At your initial consultation, Dr Heffelfinger or Dr Krein in Philadelphia will interview you to get a thorough understanding of your medical history.
 Candidates must be in good health, have no active diseases or serious, pre-existing medical conditions, and must have realistic expectations of the outcome of the surgery.

-He will then talk to you about your goals and the changes you seek with the facial implant procedure.
+He will then talk to you about your goals and the changes you seek with the facelift procedure.
 Some patients are better candidates for this surgery and will realize better results.
 Your doctor will discuss all these variables so you understand what your outcome might be.

 In addition to discussing this surgery, your doctor may point out other options that might benefit you.
 He will show you before and after pictures of patients that have had this type of surgery, so that you may better understand the results you can expect.